Evenflo Revolve360 Extend Convertible Car Seat Review (2026)

 Extend = higher 50-lb rear-facing limit.

-Gold = same seat with SensorSafe tech and upgraded fabrics.
+Gold = adds SensorSafe alerts and typically upgraded fabrics.

 Can I use LATCH the whole time?

-Usually no. Lower anchors have combined weight limits (child + seat).
-Evenflo’s base is designed to work great with the vehicle seat belt using the LockStrong tensioner—install that way from the start and you don’t worry about LATCH limits.
-Check your manual for the exact numbers.
+Usually not.
+Lower anchors have combined weight limits (child + seat), and many kids outgrow those limits before they outgrow the seat.
+The Revolve360 base is designed to work well with the vehicle seat belt using the LockStrong tensioner, so many families install with the seat belt from the start.
+Check your car seat and vehicle manuals for the exact limits.

 Does it really rotate 360 degrees when installed?

-Yes, but only when the seat is in approved recline and lock positions.
-You load facing the door, then rotate until you see the green locked indicator.
-Rotation is disabled if the lock isn’t fully engaged.
+Yes—but only when the seat is in the approved recline and fully locked.
+Load your child facing the door, then rotate into the travel position until you see the green locked indicator.
+If it isn’t fully locked, you shouldn’t drive.

 Will the Extend fit behind the driver in a small sedan?